How do I apply? When is the application open? How frequently are students admitted into the Accelerated BSN pathway?

 Advanced Placement (AP) credit may only fulfill non-science prerequisite courses, and in some cases, the Chemistry course.

 Can online courses fulfill the prerequisite requirements?

-What is the required grade point average for the Accelerated BSN program?
+What is the required grade point average for the Accelerated BSN pathway?

-Am I required to take the HESI or TEAS exam prior to applying to the Accelerated BSN program?
+Am I required to take the HESI or TEAS exam prior to applying to the Accelerated BSN pathway?

-No. The School of Nursing does not require and will not accept entrance exams, like the HESI or TEAS, for admission into the nursing program.
+No. The School of Nursing does not require and will not accept entrance exams, like the HESI or TEAS, for admission into the Accelerated BSN pathway.

-Are letters of recommendation required for the Accelerated BSN program?
+Are letters of recommendation required for the Accelerated BSN pathway?

-No. The School of Nursing does not require and will not accept letters of recommendation for admission into the nursing program.
+No. The School of Nursing does not require and will not accept letters of recommendation for admission into the Accelerated BSN pathway.

-How are students chosen for the Accelerated BSN program?
+How are students chosen for the Accelerated BSN pathway?

-If I am chosen for the Accelerated BSN program, but am unable to attend in the fall, can I defer my admission?
+If I am chosen for the Accelerated BSN pathway, but am unable to attend in the fall, can I defer my admission?

-No. If a student is accepted into the program, he or she must enroll into the required coursework the first semester.
+No. If a student is accepted into this pathway, they must enroll into the required coursework the first semester.
 Unfortunately, students are not able to defer admission.
-If a student is unable to start the program, he or she will need to reapply to the program for the following year.
+If a student is unable to start the pathway, they will need to reapply to the pathway for the following year.

-Is there a waitlist for the Accelerated BSN program?
+Is there a waitlist for the Accelerated BSN pathway?

-No. The program does not have a waitlist.
-If an applicant is not accepted into the program, he or she must reapply the following year.
+No, this pathway does not have a waitlist.
+If an applicant is not accepted into this pathway, they would need to reapply the following year.

 Am I required to complete work and volunteer experience?